oracle/docker-images/OracleAnalytics/README.md

 2. If the container is restarted, it requires the same set of environment variables passed in again, even though the domain has already been created.

-3. Docker health-check is not implemented.
+3. Container health-check is not implemented.

 ## License

-To download and run Oracle Analytics Server Distribution regardless of inside or outside a Docker container, and regardless of the distribution, you must download the binaries from the Oracle website and accept the license indicated on that page.
+To download and run Oracle Analytics Server Distribution regardless of inside or outside a container, and regardless of the distribution, you must download the binaries from the Oracle website and accept the license indicated on that page.

 All scripts and files hosted in this project and GitHub [docker/OracleAnalyticsServer](./) repository required to build the Docker images are, unless otherwise noted, released under the Universal Permissive License v 1.0 as shown at http://oss.oracle.com/licenses/upl.